Derkata/CfgEditor_Paraworld/README.md

 * CD path - changes work directory (work file) to given path - must be the full path to the file to be loaded for editing
 * PWD - shows current working directory/path of currently loaded file

-*The terminal loads Settings.cfg in path "...\AppData\Roaming\SpieleEntwicklungsKombinat\Paraworld" by default - use CD to change
+*The terminal loads Settings.cfg in path "...\AppData\Roaming\SpieleEntwicklungsKombinat\Paraworld" by default on startup - use CD to change

 ## Commands, when the executable is called with arguments: